turbo-sim/turboflow/README.md

 ## to create a new version and release to pypi

-bumpversion patch  # This increments the version, updates relevant files, commits the changes, and creates a new tag. git push origin main --tags  # This pushes the `main` branch and the new tag to the remote repository.
+bumpversion patch  # or minor, major
+(this increments the version, updates relevant files, commits the changes, and creates a new tag.)

+git push origin main --tags  # This pushes the `main` branch and the new tag to the remote repository.